Tearing Down the Wall

 Accepting my learning disabilities and fighting against “the wall” was a long and difficult journey.
 I did not overcome my learning disabilities; I learned to compensate for my learning challenges.
 I even managed to get around my academic barriers in spite of “the wall.”
 The truth is, attending school requires motivation, drive, persistence, and perseverance.
 Without them, I would not have survived in school, especially college.
 In addition, my parents are the key people who supported me all the way through school and college.
 Without their encouragement and support, I would not have made it.

 The more I learn about learning disabilities issues, the more I feel empowered.
 There is nothing wrong with being learning disabled.
 In fact, many famous and successful people have learning disabilities.
-People with learning disabilities are not mental retarded or stupid.
+People with learning disabilities are not mentally retarded or stupid.
 Some are extremely gifted and most have their own unique learning styles that are not the same as other non-learning disabled people.
 In order to become successful, they may have to work ten times harder than others, but believe me, it is worth it.